d0lv3/TicTacToe_With_Python/README.md

 **Tic-Tac-Toe Game in Python**

-This is a text-based implementation of the classic game Tic-Tac-Toe, developed by Abdallah Alnuaimy.
+This is a text-based implementation of the classic game Tic-Tac-Toe.
 It allows two players to take turns marking spaces on a 3x3 grid with X's and O's.
 The first player to get three of their marks in a row (horizontally, vertically, or diagonally) wins the game.

 **How to Play**